rockwoodfrank/websiteproj/copywriting.md

 ### Contact
 A page with the contact information for the company to use.
 The purpose is to get the user to get in touch with the agency.

+## Sections

+### Home

+#### Hero/Landing
+The introduction section.
+Should contain an image as well as a slogan, plus a small paragraph.
+Should have two CTAs, one to the benefits, another to the contact section.
+NOTE - This section should not be larger than 50vh.

+#### Introduction/Who We Are
+An introduction to the company, what they do, and how they can help the user.

+#### Quad-Bar Area
+This section contains information about the different types of renewable energy.
+This will contain a quarter of the page for each: Solar, Geothermal, Wind, and Earthship Bioshelter.
+Will include the title and a description for each.

+#### Drawbacks/Challenges
+A section that shows that even though renewable energy is a good thing, there may be some drawbacks to using it.
+This lists them out in a multi-bar fashion that includes the name and description.

+#### Features/Benefits
+The section that is essebtially a large infographic about renewable energy with facts, numbers, and more showing why the user should switch to it.

+#### Support
+A section that introduces there are ways to get support and a link to the main page with that info.

+#### Contact Us
+A contact form that lets the user get in touch with the company.

+#### Footer
+A footer that will be on every page.
+This will contain contact info, addresses, a mission statement(to improve SEO), and different social medias.

+### Features/Benefits
+This page conatins facts and numbers about renewable energy.
+It's essentially a large infographic.

+### Support
+A page with information about getting support for renewable homes, as well as links to several organziations.

+### Contact Us
+A page with a contact form as well as some of the hypothetical contact information.